 Then report to your DSL or DDSL immediately.
-If they are not available contact MARU.
+If they are not available contact MARU OR Sally Olford for advice

 Staff MUST NOT

 - Investigate suspected/alleged abuse themselves; - Evaluate the grounds for concern; - Seek or wait for proof; - Discuss the matter with anyone other than the designated staff or MARU - Speak to the parents until you have had a conversation with your DSL/MARU - Ask the child to repeat the information to anyone including the DSL/DDSL - Promise to keep it a secret.